-Grown on Wuyi Mountain in Fujian, China, this unusually light one bud and two leaves green tea derives its name from the way its leaves look like monkeys paws.
+Grown on Wuyi Mountain in Fujian, China, this unusually light one bud and two leaves green tea derives its name from the way its leaves look like monkey paws.
 Plucked and processed entirely by hand, it is fresh, mellow, sweet and fragrant.
-The name White Monkey (also known as Snow Jade rabbit) draws on the fuzzy streaks of down on the leaves, akin to monkey paws and legends of monks who used to train monkeys to picked the toppest leaves from the massive tea trees that used to grow wild in the region.
+The name White Monkey (also known as Snow Jade rabbit) draws on the fuzzy streaks of down on the leaves, akin to monkey paws and legends of monks who used to train animals to picked the most top leaves from the massive tea trees that used to grow wild in the region.

-Only unopened buds and the youngest leaves are plucked, resulting in an exceptionally delicate and sweet tasting tea.
-The leaves, coated in fuzzy white down, are then shaped by hand to resemble a curved monkey paw.
-From experiencing the floral aroma, to watching the silvery-green, tippy buds unfurl in hot water, to sipping the uplifting, pale gold liquor, a cup of White Monkey is a rare pleasure.
+From experiencing the floral aroma to watching the silvery-green, tippy buds unfurl in hot water, to sipping the uplifting, pale gold liquor, a cup of White Monkey is a rare pleasure.